 Existential Psychotherapy

-For me, Existentialism simply means having the power and knowledge to live in the moment.
+Existentialism simply means having the power and knowledge to live in the moment.
 To be present.
 To exist in each moment exercising free will authentically.
 Two basic enemies of being existential are the feelings of depression and anxiety.
-The person who is depressed will often talk about the past, attaching negative feelings to past events.
+The person who is depressed will often talk about the past, attaching negative feelings and thoughts to past events.
 So with depression one might say he is living in the past.
-A person who is anxious will often express fear attaching it to something “ bad” that is going to happen.
+A person who is anxious will often express fear attaching it to something that is going to happen.
 We might say he is emotionally living in the future.
-Therefore, anxiety and depression prevents us from living in the moment, from living one day at a time.
+Therefore, anxiety and depression prevents us from living in the moment.

 Existential Psychotherapy is a powerful approach in the therapeutic environment.